thegooddocsproject/chronologue/docs/chronologue/c_how_chronologue_works.md

 The time-travel telescope is an upgraded, more complex telescope that lets you **look** at the past, the present, and also the future.
 Moreover, the Chronologue time-travel telescope gives you access to any location in the universe.

+> ⚠️ Note: While Chronologue tries to predict the future as accurately as possible, there is no guarantee that the recording matches with the actual events 100%.

 ### How does the Chronologue time-travel telescope work?